 The Role of Logistics in Supply Chain Management

 Estimates of the size of the global logistics industry in 2019 range from $4.96 trillion to $9.30 trillion.
 That means that moving and storing goods around the planet accounts for anywhere from 5.6% to 10.6% of global GDP.

 "Supply chain" was first used as a military term in the early 1900s to describe the process of getting food, weapons, ammunition, etc. to the front line of battles.
 It involved creating "supply points" between the military base and the battlefields.

 "Logistics" was also a military-related word, first used in 1838 in the book "The Art of War," which was written by a French General in Napoleon's army.

 Supply Chain and Logistics Fun Facts and Statistics

 - Barcodes were first used to track and label railroad cars.
 The first product using a barcode was a pack of Wrigley's gum scanned in a supermarket in 1974.

-- Electronics, Furniture, Food, and Clothing are the categories of products that are shipped most often in the U.S. (source: PLS Logistics).
+- Electronics, motorized vehicles, and mixed freight (items bound for restaurants, grocery stores, and retail stores) are the most valuable categories of products that are shipped in the U.S.

 1% - The percentage of total world trade that is transported by air freight, when measured by tonnage.